pawl/GuessMyQuiz/README.md

-2ColumnMatch
+Guess My Quiz
 ============

-This project is supposed to serve as an example for using HandsOnTable with Python + Flask + Jinja2.
-It's also an useful tool which allows an user to match the rows of one column to the rows of another column.
+This project uses Python + Flask + Jinja2 + Bing's Search Api to guess the answers of multiple choice questions.

 This was specifically created to be deployed on Google App Engine.